 - demonstrate knowledge of the different components of the computer, an information system and programming languages and their uses.
-The student will also have acquired knowledge of the utilization and use of spreadsheets.
-The student will have knowledge of spreadsheets, which includes tables, computations, transfer of data between different applications and application environments, functions and graphs to process and present data - demonstrate the ability to solve problems by analyzing and implementing structured programming techniques, data manipulation and data representation, event-driven applications in the spreadsheet developments environment - proof insight into the ethical issues of the broader IT-world and be aware of the risks and dangers that challenge the IT-world - demonstrate communication skills in writing a report after a project is completed.
+The student will also have acquired knowledge of the utilization and use of spread sheets.
+The student will have knowledge of spread sheets, which includes tables, computations, transfer of data between different applications and application environments, functions and graphs to process and present data - demonstrate the ability to solve problems by analysing and implementing structured

+- programming techniques, data manipulation and data representation, event-driven applications in the spread sheet developments environment - proof insight into the ethical issues of the broader IT-world and be aware of the risks and dangers that challenge the IT-world - demonstrate a communication skill in writing a report after a project is completed.